We're giving you the chance to win back the value of your meal - every time you dine this month!

 About

-Row on 5 is the newest venture from Jason Atherton, taking over two floors of a brand new building on London's famous Savile Row to put on a veritable fine dining feast covering 15 courses enjoyed over two spaces.
+Row on 5 is a fine dining venture from Jason Atherton and former Ritz head chef Spencer Metzger, taking over two floors of a brand new building on London's famous Savile Row to put on a veritable fine dining feast covering 15 courses enjoyed over two spaces.

 Atherton has described new restaurant Row on 5 as his flagship, a title previously reserved for Pollen Street Social, which closed in 2024.
-In the kitchen, he has installed executive chef Spencer Metzger, the former head chef of The Ritz and 2019 Roux Scholarship winner, along with head chef Christina Blevins.
+In the kitchen, he has installed executive chef Spencer Metzger, the former head chef of The Ritz and 2019 Roux Scholarship winner.
 Row on 5 looks set to follow a similar style to Row on 45 Dubai - in fact, Metzger worked at the latter for some months in preparation to launch the London restaurant.
 The Dubai outpost is highly theatrical, with guests eating courses in various rooms.

 Much like its Dubai counterpart, diners at Row on 5 begin on the lower ground level for canapes and Champagne, before being shuttled upstairs for the ground floor dining room for the bulk of the meal.
 Then, guests are returned to the lower lounge for tea and petit fours served from a luminous chest of drawers.
 The menu itself might include dishes like Pyrenees lamb with wild garlic and smoked bone marrow jus, a dinky bowl of langoustine custard, and a warm Stilton tart as a cheese course.
 That said, dining at Row on 5 tends to reflect seasonality and availability.